VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 ## Actor

-`Actor`s are the basic unit of game logic in VUEngine projects.
-They are special `Container`s that can be streamed in and out of `Stage`s automatically or manually.
+[Actor](/documentation/api/class-actor/)s are the basic unit of game logic in VUEngine projects.
+They are special [Container](/documentation/api/class-container/)s that can be streamed in and out of [Stage](/documentation/api/class-stage/)s automatically or manually.
 They are configured by providing an **ActorSpec** that specifies, among other things, which components to attach to it when instantiated:

 ```cpp
 ComponentSpec* const BoxActorComponentSpecs[] =